 In Schmerber, the extra factor giving rise to urgent needs that would only add to the delay caused by a warrant application was a car accident; here it is the driver's unconsciousness.
-Indeed, unconsciousness does not just create pressing needs; it is itself a medical emergency.5 It means that the suspect will have to be rushed to the hospital or similar facility not just for the blood test itself but for urgent medical care.6 Police can reasonably anticipate that such a driver might require monitoring, positioning, and support on the way to the hospital;7 that his blood may be drawn anyway, for diagnostic purposes, immediately on arrival;8 and that immediate medical treatment could delay (or otherwise distort the results of) a blood draw conducted later, upon receipt of a warrant, thus reducing its evidentiary value.
+Indeed, unconsciousness does not just create pressing needs; it is itself a medical emergency.5 It means that the suspect will have to be rushed to the hospital or similar facility not just for the blood test itself but for urgent medical care.6 Police can reasonably anticipate that such a driver might require monitoring, positioning, and support on the way to the hospital; that his blood may be drawn anyway, for diagnostic purposes, immediately on arrival; and that immediate medical treatment could delay (or otherwise distort the results of) a blood draw conducted later, upon receipt of a warrant, thus reducing its evidentiary value.
 See McNeely, supra, at 156 (plurality opinion).
-All of that sets this case apart from
+All of that sets this case apart from the uncomplicated drunk-driving scenarios addressed in McNeely.
+Just as the ramifications of a car accident pushed Schmerber over the line into exigency, so does the condition of an unconscious driver bring his blood draw under the exception.
+In such a case, as in Schmerber, an officer could "reasonably have believed that he was confronted with an emergency."
+384 U.S., at 770.

-5See National Institutes of Health, U. S. National Library of Medicine, MedlinePlus, Unconsciousness (June 3, 2019), https://medlineplus. gov/ency/article/000022.htm (all Internet materials as last visited June 25, 2019).
+5See National Institutes of Health, U. S. National Library of Medicine, MedlinePlus, Unconsciousness (June 3, 2019), https://medlineplus.gov/ency/article/000022.htm (all Internet materials as last visited June 25, 2019).

-6Limmer et al., Emergency Care 598 (13th ed.
+6D.
+Limmer & M. O'Keefe, Emergency Care 598 (13th ed.
 2016).